ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-2.md

 1. Find the address where the signature appears.
 2. Add some predetermined offset to get to the LEA instruction which dereferences *LogonSessionList*.
-3. Skip the first 3 bytes, which are the opcodes, and read the %rip offset from the latter part of the instruction.
+3. Read the %rip offset from the latter part of the instruction.
 4. Figure out what %rip will be just after our target instruction, then add the offset to get the true address of *LogonSessionList*.

 By following these four steps, it's possible to write a function in Frida which, when provided with a pointer and an offset, will find the dereferenced address: